MaDHouSe79/mh-parkingV2/README.md

 - `/parkmenu` Open the parked menu so you can set a waypoint.
 - `/addvip [id] [amount]` Add a player as vip (admin only)
 - `/removevip [id]` Remove a vip player (admin only)

+# Save front wheels angle
+- Before you press `F` press the keys `A` or `D` to turn your wheels and it will save that angle on your parked vehicle.

 # Read Files
 [README FILES](https://github.com/MaDHouSe79/mh-parkingV2/tree/main/readme)